Creating, Editing and Deleting APIs

 • Organization: the API will be visible to all users on the system;

-• Groups: the API will also be visible to the users who are members of the selected group.
+• Teams: the API will also be visible to the users who are members of the selected team.

 • Only me: the API will be available only to its original author;